onesky/api-documentation-platform/resources/translation.md

 [Back to top](#translation)

 ### Export Multilingual File - Export Translations in Multilingual Files
 This action will create files from translations of specified file.
 When translation file is ready, this action will simply response with the file.
-Currently supported format is I18NEXT_MULTILINGUAL_JSON .
+Currently supported formats are `I18NEXT_MULTILINGUAL_JSON` and `BADLAND_JSON` .

     GET https://platform.api.onesky.io/1/projects/:project_id/translations/multilingual